 Glenlivet is a popular single malt Scotch whisky produced in Moray, Scotland.
-It is currently the best selling single malt whisky in the United States and second biggest in the entire world.
-The Glenlivet distillery is one of the largest single malt whisky distilleries worldwide and produces 6 million bottles worth of whisky annually.
-Today, the business is owned by the French alcoholic beverage company Pernod Ricard.
+It is currently the best-selling single malt whisky in the United States and the second-biggest in the entire world.
+The Glenlivet distillery is one of the largest single malt whisky distilleries in the world and produces 6 million bottles of whisky annually.
+Today, the business is owned by the French alcoholic beverage company, Pernod Ricard.

 Current Glenlivet Product Line

 - Glenlivet 12 year

 The workhorse of the Glenlivet lineup, Glenlivet 12 year is matured in a mix of American and European oak casks and bottled at 40% ABV.
 You can get your hands on a 750ml bottle for $36.99, depending on your location.
 It has a fruity nose of citrus, apples, and apricots, a palate of vanilla and citrus, and an oak finish.
 Previously bottled in a widely recognized green-tinted bottle, in 2018 it was re-released in a clear bottle with teal labeling.